Indefinite term

 An indefinite term clause allows a contract to remain in effect without a set expiration date, continuing until one or both parties choose to terminate it under the conditions specified within the agreement.
 This type of clause is often used in contracts where the duration of the collaboration is uncertain or intended to persist as long as mutually beneficial.

-5 Indefinite term examples
+Sample Indefinite term clauses

 What is an Indefinite Term?